Franklin-Siqueira/CI-CD/Article.md

 Open **Postman** and send a **POST** request to the messages endpoint.
 If you’ve just run your test, remember to run **yarn runQuery** to recreate the messages table.

-Next, refresh [http://localhost:3000/v1/messages] and have a look at the results.
+Next, refresh [messages endpoint](http://localhost:3000/v1/messages) and have a look at the results.
 The new message is expected to be listed.
 If that does not happen, please review the steps above.

 We've travelled a long way this far.
 So, let's feed our repo again.
 It's time to add and commit our improvements.
 Our tests should pass on both Travis and AppVeyor.
 Your test coverage will drop by a few points, but that’s okay.